-As a San Francisco-based company, the wildfires that recently spread across northern California have been extremely troubling for our team at StreetLight Data.
-For us, this went beyond poor air quality in the Bay Area.
+As a San Francisco-based company, last summer’s wildfires that spread across northern California were extremely troubling for our team at StreetLight Data.
 The fires impacted the homes and personal well-being of our employees, our clients, and our families.
 While it is always difficult to see tragic events occur anywhere in the world, watching fires destroy places we love was something else entirely.

 Our product, StreetLight InSight®, helps transportation professionals use Big Data from mobile devices to understand travel patterns – but what specific information can it provide to aid in evacuations?
 At a personal level, how can we help communities in need, at least in the continental US and southern Canada, where we currently operate?

 Before I dive into details, I want to stress that we’re here to help.
 If your community is facing an imminent evacuation, and our metrics could help you get people get out of harm’s way, email me (I’m the CEO) directly.
 Tell me what you need, and we’ll skip the formalities and paperwork to provide the data for free as quickly as we can.

-When we first started brainstorming about evacuation assistance, we were frustrated by our lack of real-time information: Our Metrics won’t tell you where the people who need help are located “in the moment.”
+When we first started brainstorming about evacuation planning, we were frustrated by our lack of real-time information: Our metrics won’t tell you where the people who need help are located “in the moment.”